zahednejad/protocol-analysis-with-machinelearning/README.md

-# UKS datasets
+# Key freshness datasets
-Here,you can find all the 1300 data set used for analysis of UKS attack using our proposed dataset construction mode, TLM and SLM model
+Here,you can find all the 1300 data set used for analysis of Key freshness using our proposed dataset construction mode, TLM and SLM model